freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index750.md

 ## Description
 <section id='description'>
 Unfortunately, impure functions are necessary - if you don't use them, the application won't perform any I/O so won't do anything.
-But we have an impure function that could be pure - <code>evalFormula</code>.
+But we have an impure function that could be pure - `evalFormula`.
-It calls <code>document.getElementById(c + n).value</code>, but this value can change, even if the arguments don't.
+It calls `document.getElementById(c + n).value`, but this value can change, even if the arguments don't.
-Change these calls to <code>""</code> - the function is now pure but doesn't work.
+Change these calls to `""` - the function is now pure but doesn't work.
 </section>

 ## Instructions